-The PATCH method is used to modify an existing Individual Data Reporting Configuration resource.
+The PATCH method is used to modify an existing "Individual Data Reporting Configuration" resource.

 This method shall support the request data structures specified in table 5.24.2.5.3.3A-1, and the response data structures and response codes specified in table 5.24.2.5.3.3A-2.